How to Choose Discreet, Ultra-Thin Pads for Bladder Leaks That Won't Show Under Clothes

 Light to Moderate Leaks: Your Most Discreet Options

 For stress urinary incontinence—the most common type, affecting an estimated 15 million adult U.S. women—light to moderate protection typically suffices.
-This type involves small amounts of urine escaping during activities that put pressure on the bladder, such as coughing, sneezing, laughing, or lifting.
+This type of leak often involves small amounts of urine escaping during activities that put pressure on the bladder, such as coughing, sneezing, laughing, or lifting.

 Light Liners at 2.5mm thickness offer barely-there protection for women experiencing occasional drips or post-void dribbling.
 Their ultra-thin profile makes them genuinely invisible under all clothing types, from leggings to fitted work dresses.
 The micro-perforated plant-based top sheet quickly wicks moisture away from skin while maintaining a soft, fabric-like feel.